MarouaBoudoukha/watch-world-app/README.md

-# WatchWorld
+# Watch

-WatchWorld is a modern, immersive video feed app, built with Next.js.
+Watch is a modern, immersive video feed app, built with Next.js inside the world App.
 The app integrates World ID verification using MiniKit, features a full-screen, snap-scrolling video feed with variable rewards per video, and a profile page that shows user metrics and an interactive earnings graph.

 ## Features